 The Easter holiday is fast approaching, and that means an extra long weekend coupled with an excuse to get out there for one last family adventure before the winter settles in.
-If you’re thinking of taking off this Easter weekend, don’t forget to take your pets with you and keep the whole family together.
+If you’re thinking of taking off this Easter weekend, why not take your pets with you and keep the whole family together.

 If you’re new to travelling with pets, there are a few basic rules that you need to know…